-A decisive difference from the visual and auditory level is the following fact: video elements can easily be missed, but sound elements not.
+A decisive difference between the visual and auditory levels is the following fact: video elements can easily be missed, but sound elements not.
 Only the feel of direction varies, which means that the sound is the only way to subtly lead the viewer in one direction.
 You direct its gaze to the important elements in the picture and thus you can ensure that no major details of the scene remain undiscovered.

 This approach is particularly interesting if the 360° video concept takes this point into account in advance, and like that creates completely new ways of playing the plot, which is essential for storytelling in virtual reality.